Matthew Bird (architect): Select Projects

 Theodore Treehouse (2016), an apartment fit-out in Melbourne features pop references and pushes the boundaries of decoration for a residential space.
-The spaces within the home are innovative and theatrical, while also inviting, incredibly crafted and utterly bespoke.
+The spaces within the home are theatrical.
 With each room curated in equal measure as part installation exhibit, part stage, the interior contains a touch of the "whimsical voyeur," leaving us wanting to peep a little further.
 Theodore Treehouse uses a non-traditional delivery strategy.
-The impeccable execution and playful experimentation of this project contributes in an extremely positive and joyous way to contemporary decoration practice.
+The execution and playful experimentation of this project contributes in an extremely positive and joyous way to contemporary decoration practice.